|

 to Kinsol Trestle

-a walk to the trestle.
+is a quite a walk over the trestle.

 Cobble